pwittchen/wittchen.io/source/_posts/poor-mans-dropbox.md

 # * * * * *  command_to_execute
 ```

 It really helps for preparing new cron jobs schedule.
 You can also visit [crontab.guru](http://crontab.guru/) website to test your cron jobs definitions.
+It's also good to read more about [troubleshooting crontab](https://serverfault.com/questions/449651/why-is-my-crontab-not-working-and-how-can-i-troubleshoot-it) in case of encountering any problems.

 ### Copying data from the server to the local directory